Peter Sellers: 1964–1969: Dr. Strangelove, health problems, second marriage, and Casino Royale

 Shortly after leaving Casino Royale, Sellers was appointed a Commander of the Most Excellent Order of the British Empire (CBE) in honour of his career achievements.
 The day before the investiture at Buckingham Palace, Sellers and Ekland argued, with Ekland scratching his face in the process; Sellers had a make-up artist cover the marks.
 During his next film, The Bobo, which again co-starred Ekland, the couple's marital problems worsened.
-Three weeks into production in Italy, Sellers told director Robert Parrish to fire his wife, saying "I'm not coming back after lunch if that bitch is on the set".
+Three weeks into production in Italy, Sellers told director Robert Parrish to fire his wife, saying, "I'm not coming back after lunch if that bitch is on the set".
 Ekland later stated that the marriage was "an atrocious sham" at this stage.
 In the midst of filming The Bobo, Sellers's mother had a heart attack; Parrish asked Sellers if he wanted to visit her in hospital, but Sellers remained on set.
 She died within days, without Sellers having seen her.
 He was deeply affected by her death and remorseful at not having returned to London to see her.
 Ekland served him with divorce papers shortly afterwards.
 The divorce was finalised on 18 December 1968, and Sellers's friend Spike Milligan sent Ekland a congratulatory telegram.
 Upon its release in September 1967, The Bobo was poorly received.

 Sellers's first film appearance of 1968 was a reunion with Blake Edwards for the fish-out-of-water comedy The Party, in which he starred alongside Claudine Longet and Denny Miller.
 He appears as Hrundi V. Bakshi, a bungling Indian actor who accidentally receives an invitation to a lavish Hollywood dinner party.
 His character, according to Sellers's biographer Peter Evans, was "clearly an amalgam of Clouseau and the doctor in The Millionairess".
-Roger Lewis notes that like a number of Sellers's characters, he is played in a sympathetic and dignified manner.
+Roger Lewis notes that, like a number of Sellers's characters, he is played in a sympathetic and dignified manner.
 He followed it later that year with Hy Averback's I Love You, Alice B. Toklas, playing an attorney who abandons his lifestyle to become a hippie.
 Roger Ebert of the Chicago Sun-Times gave the film three stars, remarking that Sellers was "back doing what he does best", although he also said that in Sellers's previous films he had "been at his worst recently".

-In 1969 Sellers starred opposite Ringo Starr in the Joseph McGrath-directed film The Magic Christian.
+In 1969, Sellers starred opposite Ringo Starr in the Joseph McGrath-directed film The Magic Christian.
 Sellers portrayed Sir Guy Grand, an eccentric billionaire who plays elaborate practical jokes on people.
-The critic Irv Slifkin remarked that the film was a reflection of the cynicism of Peter Sellers, describing the film as a "proto-Pythonesque adaption of Terry Southern's semi-free-form short novel", and "one of the strangest films to be shown at a gala premiere for Britain's royal family".
+The critic Irv Slifkin remarked that the film was a reflection of the cynicism of Peter Sellers, describing the film as a "proto-Pythonesque adaptation of Terry Southern's semi-free-form short novel" and "one of the strangest films to be shown at a gala premiere for Britain's royal family".
 The film, a satire on human nature, was in general viewed negatively by critics.
 Roger Greenspun of The New York Times believed that the film was of variable quality and summarised it as a "brutal satire".